WordPress/sustainability/events/swag.md

 Plan what to do with surplus swag after the event.

 - Set up a dropoff point for lanyards.
-- When possible, send any usable swag back to WordCamp Central.
+- When possible, coordinate with other WordPress Events organizers to share usable swag.
 - Coordinate a donation of surplus swags that can’t be used again to a local charity.